-Whenever you’re dealing with a real estate transaction between parent and child in Toronto, including in the nearby communities of North York, East York and Etobicoke, there are many things to consider.
+Whenever you handle a real estate transaction between a parent and a child in Toronto, including nearby North York, East York, and Etobicoke, there is a lot to think about.

-It is important to consider property taxes when transferring property ownership from parent to child.
-Sometimes transferring property to the next generation is part of a legacy left behind after a parent passes away and may involve a transfer-on-death deed.
-Other times, it involves transferring the family home or gifting property to adult children.
+Property taxes matter a great deal when the title passes from a parent to a child.
+Sometimes the transfer is part of a legacy settled after a parent passes away through a transfer on death deed.
+Other times, parents simply sign over the family home or gift an investment unit to an adult child.

 5 Pitfalls From Transferring Property to Family Members and Their Capital Gains Tax Implications